NightOwl888/ICU4N/README.md

 Resources will be detected automatically if they are in the `/data/` directory.
 Note that including the versioned subdirectory (such as `icudt60b`) is required.

-When including custom resource data with ICU4N, be sure to exclude the resources from ICU4N.Resources as described in [Excluding ICU4N.Resources](excluding-ICU4N.Resources).
+When including custom resource data with ICU4N, be sure to exclude the ICU4N.Resources assets from the build as described in [Excluding ICU4N.Resources](excluding-ICU4N.Resources).

 ## Building and Testing